hyperledger/identus-docs/documentation/docs/concepts/trust-frameworks.md

 This board consists of legal experts and practicing attorney's this board agrees collectively to determine what qualifies a person to be a lawyer in that state.
 This board issues a law license or a verifiable credential to the attorney.

-The attorney can then present that document or verifiable credential to clients, law firms, etc., for verification, typically through a website checking license number and name.
+The attorney can then present that document or verifiable credential to clients, law firms, etc., for verification.

 > We should have a diagram here showing a hierarchy.
 Will work on a doodle to provide to design.